jdc-cunningham/cross-platform-app/DEVNOTES.md

 oh yeah the main annoyance right now is the top of the electron window is draggable since it's a touchscreen and I sometimes hit that and minimize/hide/move the drawing app entirely

+1:17 PM

+alright back on

+will rework the menu so it's not so jank

+current problems

+- if existing content, saves automatically or incorrectly

+existing content as in the search term/tags are filled in

+1:42 PM

+I'm a little distracted, watching some YouTube, repositioned my plant cam

+Looks like the mushroom that was growing in the plant died dang... it's a garden plot mushroom just random think it was in the dirt or maybe from the air? idk

+1:47 PM

+If I have a drawing down and I set a name it automatically saves... hmm, before I finish typing too so I get multiple entries with partial names

+1:49 PM

+when you load it doesn't auto save

+1:52 PM

+the other issue is too rapid of a save, multiple fire off at least two in a row

+2:13 PM

+ugh... this code is a cluster f already I mixed purposes, reworking it

+2:50 PM

+making some progress still a POS

+topics search doesn't work

+---

 06/16/2023

 11:45 PM

 lol yeah that looks correct
 <img src="./correct.png"/>

 11:59 PM